Exporting Machinery to North America? Start with UL Compliance

 Tip: Lock in compliant components during design, not at final assembly.

-How LAPP supports UL and CSA compliance
+How LAPP supports UL compliance

-Key UL/CSA product areas
+Key UL product areas

 Control cables (ÖLFLEX)